 Overview

-Floor of the mouth cancer is cancer that begins on the tissue underneath your tongue.
+Floor of the mouth cancer is cancer that starts as a growth of cells under the tongue.

 Floor of the mouth cancer treatments include surgery, radiation therapy and chemotherapy.